Computational mechanics of soft filaments: Governing Equations

+Here, the scalar field $e(\hat{s},t)=ds/d\hat{s}$ expresses the local stretching or compression ratio (Fig.~\ref{fig:cosserat}) relative to the rest reference configuration ($\hat{s}$) and $\mathbf{t}$ is the unit tangent vector.

+Whenever the filament undergoes axial stretching or compression the corresponding infinitesimal elements deform and all related geometric quantities are affected.
+By assuming that the material is incompressible and that the cross sections retain their circular shapes at all times, we can conveniently express the governing equations with respect to the rest reference configuration of the filament (denoted by {a} hat) in terms of the local dilatation $e(\hat{s},t)$.
+Then, the following relations hold

-Assuming linear \textit{stress-strain} relations, and integrating them over the cross sectional area $A$, yields the rigidities associated with bending, stretching, shear and twist specified in Table~\ref{tab:strains}.
-The rigidities can be expressed as the product of a material component, represented by the Young's ($E$) and shear ($G$) moduli, and a geometric component represented by $A$, $\mathbf{I}$ and the constant $\alpha_c=4/3$ for circular cross sections \cite{Gere:2001}.
-Then the resultant \textit{load-strain} relations of Table~\ref{tab:strains} can be generically expressed in vectorial notation as
+As {with} the Kirchhoff rod, assuming a linear material constitutive law implies linear \textit{stress-strain} relations.
+Integration of the stress and couple densities over the cross sectional area $A$ yields both the rigidities associated with axial extension and shear (Table~\ref{tab:strains}), so that the resultant \textit{load-strain} relations can be generically expressed in vectorial notation as